-Some 2.6 million internally displaced persons living in 2,000 sites face a serious risk of evictions, marginalization and exclusion, and lack access to essential services such as shelter, water and sanitation.
+Some 2.6 million internally displaced persons (IDPs) living in 2,000 sites face a serious risk of eviction, marginalization and exclusion, and lack access to essential services such as shelter, water and sanitation.
 People with disabilities – an estimated 15 per cent of the population – are more at risk from violence and abuse.

 Climate-related shocks have exacerbated the situation.
 The rapid shifts from severe droughts to flooding is a reminder that Somalia is increasingly vulnerable to climate change.
-It also highlights the importance of supporting the Federal Government’s recovery and resilience framework, which is at the centre of efforts to break the cycle of recurring and cyclical humanitarian crises in Somalia.

 OCHA contributes to principled and effective humanitarian response in Somalia through coordination, advocacy, policy development, information management, and humanitarian financing tools and services.
-With a country head office in Mogadishu, OCHA Somalia operates through 8 sub-offices located across the entire country and a sub-office in Nairobi, Kenya.
+With a country head office in Mogadishu, OCHA Somalia operates through eight sub-offices located across the entire country and a sub-office in Nairobi, Kenya.